 The department is involved in developing a number of high-end research facilities.
 The following facilities are being developed:A L-band observing facility is being constructed under an approved DST SERB grant

 Planned high-performance computing facility

-Alongside several ongoing projects the Centre of Astronomy has currently about 180 lakhs of external funding.
+Alongside several ongoing projects, the discipline has currently about 180 lakhs of external funding.

-The Centre of Astronomy has active collaborations with University of Colorado Boulder, University of Turin, MPIA, Sabanci University and many others.
+The discipline has active collaborations with University of Colorado Boulder, University of Turin, MPIA, Sabanci University and many others.
 MOUs have been signed with several international institutions and organisations like SKA, UW Madison, University of Colorado Boulder etc.